Price Action Trading The Daily, 4hr & 1hr Charts

 In today’s article, I’m going to share with you 3 tips on how to do price action trading on the daily, 4hr and 1hr charts (or any time frame).

 If you want to trade like a professional trader, you’ll have to understand price action context across multiple time frames.
-Learning these three tips will help you build a ‘framework‘ for how to trade price action on multiple time frames.
+Learning these three price action trading system tips will help you build a ‘framework‘ for how to trade price action on multiple time frames.

 Price Action Tip #1:

 How Do I Know Which Time Frame To Read the Trend?

 One of the most important and fundamental ways to look at time frames is to understand them by the following photo below:

 What do you see in these 3 shots?